rust-lang/rustc-dev-guide/src/borrow_check/type_check.md

 ignoring the intentions of the user.

-To deal with this we remember all places where the user explicitly mentioned a type during hir typeck as [`CanonicalUserTypeAnnotations`][annot].
+To deal with this we remember all places where the user explicitly mentioned a type during HIR type-check as [`CanonicalUserTypeAnnotations`][annot].

 There are two different annotations we care about:
 - explicit type ascriptions, e.g. `let y: &'static u32` results in `UserType::Ty(&'static u32)`.
 - explicit generic arguments, e.g. `x.foo<&'a u32, Vec<String>>`
 results in `UserType::TypeOf(foo_def_id, [&'a u32, Vec<String>])`.

-As we do not want the region inference from the hir typeck to influence MIR typeck, we store the user type right after lowering it from the hir.
+As we do not want the region inference from the HIR type-check to influence MIR typeck, we store the user type right after lowering it from the HIR.
 This means that it may still contain inference variables, which is why we are using **canonical** user type annotations.
 We replace all inference variables with existential bound variables instead.